JamyJones/jjdgdjf/msg.md

-What caused clang to warn about unused arguments like -static-libstdc++
+what to install so that this works -static-libstdc++